brews/baysparpy/README.rst

 Begin by loading data for a “Deep-Time” analog prediction:

-This dataset is a TEX86 record from record from Wilson Lake, New Jersey (Zachos et al. 2006).
+This dataset is a TEX86 record from record from Wilson Lake, New Jersey (`Zachos et al. 2006 <https://doi.org/10.1130/G22522.1>`_).
 The file has two columns giving depth (m) and TEX86:

 .. code-block:: python